mramshaw/Cloud_Django/README.md

 It will use [gunicorn](http://gunicorn.org/) which is a web server for [Django](https://docs.djangoproject.com/en/1.11/howto/deployment/wsgi/gunicorn/).
 Specifically, it is a [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) server.

+It will use [PostgreSQL](https://www.postgresql.org/) for persistence via the Python Postgres module `psycopg2`.

 It will also use [Docker](https://github.com/mramshaw/Docker) and [Kubernetes](https://github.com/mramshaw/Kubernetes) (initially via [minikube](https://github.com/kubernetes/minikube)).

 ## gunicorn